pysany/privacy-policy/privacy-policy.md

 # Privacy Policy — Noise check

-Last updated: 2024-03-XX
+Last updated: 2025-12-15
-Contact: REPLACE_WITH_CONTACT_EMAIL
+Contact: mssffyl@gmail.com

 ## Summary
 - Noise check measures environmental sound using your device microphone.
 We do not run our own servers and do not collect, store, or share your personal data.